 Basil needs space to grow and its roots grow wide and need space to breathe.
 A smaller container will force the roots to be squeezed in a tiny amount of space leading to suffocation of the roots in the tiny space.

-Also, the soil in the small container will not enough to provide the adequate nutrients required for the growth of the basil.
+Also, the soil in the small container will not be enough to provide the adequate nutrients required for the growth of the basil.

 All this will result in stunted growth of the basil and smaller leaves.